ihtusa/ihtusawebbackup/_posts/2018-01-25-wv-teacher-honored-by-state-agency.md

 “Felicia Pancoast is definitely a must have teacher,” he said.
 “Her expertise is called upon through textbook adoption process, standards revision, and assisting as a reviewer for possible embedding of health education credit and is the individual I call upon when needing representation in high school health education.”

-All of these duties are above the outstanding job she does at South Harrison High School delivering high quality Health instruction to the students she serves, Grant mentioned.
+All of these duties are above the outstanding job she does at South Harrison High School delivering <a href="https://ihtusa.com/personalizing-learning-using-immediate-feedback/" target="_blank" rel="nofollow noopener">high-quality Health instruction</a> to the students she serves, Grant mentioned.

 “Beyond all of her accomplishments in regards to health education, Felicia Pancoast is the type of teacher any parent would want their child to have,” he said.
 “She is very knowledgeable about her content, but most of all cares about kids.”
 <h3 class="article-newsletter-signup">Seeking IHT Spirit System information?</h3>